promotedai/promoted-ts-client/README.md

 Clients are responsible for setting `retrievalRank`.

-If you want to log using paginated data, you can use `insertionPageType=PrePaged` to log a page of data.
-When calling using shadow traffic or blocking to Delivery API, `deliver` needs as many request insertions as can be sent (probably max of 1,000).
+If you want to log using paginated data, please review the `# insertionStart` section.

 ### Experiments